Bangabandhu Memorial Museum

 Bangabandhu Memorial Museum, (Note: Its official name was Father of the Nation Bangabandhu Sheikh Mujibur Rahman Memorial Museum but was commonly referred to as Bangabandhu Memorial Museum.) also known as Bangabandhu Bhaban or Dhanmondi 32, was a museum located in Dhanmondi, Dhaka, Bangladesh, which was once the personal residence of Sheikh Mujibur Rahman, the founding president of Bangladesh.
 The flag of Bangladesh was officially hoisted for the first time here before Bangladesh Liberation War.
 In 1975, Mujib was assassinated with most members of his family in this residence.
 The museum was listed as a national heritage site in 2009 by RAJUK.
-It was partially damaged on 5 August 2024 after the fall of Sheikh Hasina and was later largely demolished on 5 February 2025 in a series of events.
+It was partially damaged on 5 August 2024 after the fall of Sheikh Hasina and was later demolished on 5 February 2025 in a series of events.